National Disability Insurance Scheme

 For general NDIS information, news and enquiries, visit the NDIS website, subscribe to the national NDIS e-newsletter and call the NDIS hotline on 1800 800 110.

-Visit the Department of Communities, Child Safety and Disability Services website to find out about Queensland's NDIS preparations, access the Queensland NDIS events calendar, sign up to the NDIS e-blast, read Queensland specific NDIS factsheets or frequently asked questions.
+Visit the Department of Communities, Disability Services and Seniors website to find out about Queensland's NDIS preparations, access the Queensland NDIS events calendar, sign up to the NDIS e-blast, read Queensland specific NDIS fact sheets or frequently asked questions.

 For more information on training in Queensland and to contact your regional training office, make an enquiry or call 1300 369 935.